• Skip to main content

 “Once you start eating avocado spinach chapati, you’ll never go back to plain chapati or roti.”

 Avocados are loaded with heart healthy fats, which are good for controlling bad cholesterol.
 However, Avocados were not easily available in India during my residence there, so I never had a chance to use or taste them in any recipe.
 In fact, they are seldom used in any Indian recipes.
-My elder daughter was a very picky eater during early childhood and I use to puree avocados for her.
-One day I just added the left over to the dough I was making to finish it off.
-And I got introduced to the deliciously soft avocado chapati or roti.
+My eldest daughter was a very picky eater during early childhood and I used to puree avocados for her.
+One day I just added the leftover avocado to the dough I was making to finish it off.
+And I got introduced to this deliciously soft avocado chapati Indian flatbread recipe.

 Avocado Spinach Chapati

-Natural fats in avocado make roti / chapati‘s soft and buttery.
-Adding spinach further enhances the nutritional content of each roti / chapati.
+The natural fats in avocado make roti / chapati's soft and buttery.
+Adding spinach further enhances the nutritional content of each roti / chapati for a very healthy Indian flatbread recipe .
 My children, especially the younger child, does not want to eat vegetables but loves all kind of breads including roti / chapati.
-Hence, this is a great way to add greens to my family’s daily diet without any extra effort.
-Now, I know that in every bite they are getting good nutrition, even if they do not eat much vegetables.
+Hence, this spinach chapati is a great way to add greens to my family’s daily diet without any extra effort.

 Family Meal Plan - Quick Indian Dinner Recipes Enhance Your Palate